Specialsfrontbig clearSpecials2Frontbig

 “Code Gold!”

-He now wore a shiny blue jumpsuit with a white A+ on back.
+He now wore a shiny blue jumpsuit with a white A+ on the back.
 A blue baseball cap with the A+ logo and a blue mask completed the disguise.

 a=b